Montecri/GNSSTimeServer/src/PTP/README.md

 For context, commercial PTP grandmasters delivering similar numbers typically start north of **US$2,000**.
 The bill of materials here — for *both* master and slave — is closer to a nice dinner.

 > [!NOTE]
 > **What's next:** a **PTP-capable switch** (transparent- or boundary-clock function preferred) to run multiple slaves against the master at once, and a third unit configured as a boundary clock.
 Switched-network testing is where the interesting questions surface — master load scaling, BMCA failover under real witnesses, switch-induced residence delay.
+Yes, I understand commercial units come with high-quality OCXO parts, rubidium oscillators, certifications, etc, but still...

 ---